stanykey/aoc-2023/src/day-16/README.md

 Find the initial beam configuration that energizes the largest number of tiles; **how many tiles are energized in that configuration?**

+Find the initial beam configuration that energizes the largest number of tiles; how many tiles are energized in that configuration?

+Your puzzle answer was `8183`.

+*__Both parts of this puzzle are complete!
+They provide two gold stars: **__*